lareza-farhan-wanaghi/gophercises/readme.md

 **7. task**

 Solution for the 7th exercise.
 Activities involved: creating a CLI to-do task manager program with cobra library that stores and retrieve data in a boltDB database.
 [Learn more](https://github.com/gophercises/task)

+**8. phone**

+Solution for the 8th exercise.
+Activities involved: creating more robust functions to interact with a PostgreSQL database, which does queries and alters a table, and a program to normalize phone number data.
+[Learn more](https://github.com/gophercises/phone)